ShashankYadav28/IOS-Frameworks-Apps/README.md

 - Highlights key Apple frameworks such as **UIKit**, **Combine**, **Core Data**, **AVFoundation**, and more.
 - Interactive list layout with **framework icons**, titles, and excerpts.
 - Detail screens provide deeper info, including an image and quick access to Apple’s official docs.
-- Designed with **SwiftUI**, ideal for showcasing modern iOS UI practices and navigation.
+- Designed with **SwiftUI**, ideal for showcasing modern iOS UI practices and navigation

 ##  Tech Stack